debuti/keso/README.md

 # keso
-Real-time operating system for RP2040 written in Rust
+Extreme real-time operating system for RP2040 written in Rust.
+Extreme as in if the time constrains are violated the system halts.

 # Environment setup
 This chapter targets Ubuntu 20.04